Learning Invariant Rules from Data for Interpretable Anomaly Detection: Experiments

 \subsubsection{Benchmark datasets}

-We select six benchmark datasets in three application domains: SWAT \cite{goh2016dataset} and WADI \cite{ahmed_wadi_2017} for industrial process condition monitoring, KDDCup99~\cite{kdd99} and Gas Pipeline \cite{morris2015industrial} for network intrusion detection, Annthyroid \cite{Rayana2016odds} and Cardio \cite{Rayana2016odds} for disease detection.
-Like~\cite{feng2021time} that we downsample SWAT and WADI by a factor of 5 for convenience, and the data in the last day of WADI is ignored as they have a severe distribution shift problem compared with previous data.
-For KDDCup99, we use the 10 percent version for convenience.
+We select six benchmark datasets in three application domains: SWAT \cite{goh2016dataset} and BATADAL \cite{taormina2018battle} for industrial process condition monitoring, KDDCup99~\cite{kdd99} and Gas Pipeline \cite{morris2015industrial} for network intrusion detection, Annthyroid \cite{Rayana2016odds} and Cardio \cite{Rayana2016odds} for disease detection.
+For SWAT, we create a new feature $\Delta X_i = X_i (t+1) - X_i (t)$ for each continuous variable to account for time series update of sensor values.
+For KDDCup99, the 10 percent version is used.
 For all datasets which have anomaly ratio that is larger than $20\%$, we randomly drop anomalies until the anomaly ratio reaches $20\%$.
 Moreover, all the training set in our experiments contains no anomalies.
 More details of the benchmark datasets are given in Table~\ref{tab:datasets}.